 - Repeat the above steps for each of the time periods.

-- Select the JavaScript variable and check the Usable as a weight box in the Object Inspector.
+8. Select the JavaScript variable in the Data Sources tree and tick the Usable as a weight box in the Object Inspector.

 Method 2